DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 	- Should I have a cycle merge syntax, e.g., "Angle_ISO105 = TC<  |L0LG  | ^Angle_ANSI-Z"?
 Probably unnecessary.
 * Virtual Key remapping, similarly to SC.
 I'd like to make only ANSI or ISO layouts, and leave the ISO-ANSI VK issue to a simple remap routine.
 * Instead of many lines of image sizes, introduced a scaling factor 'img_scale' (in percent).
-* Split pkl.ini into PKL_Settings.ini, PKL_Layouts.ini and _eD_Extend.ini.

-TODO:
------

-* So many variants in PKL_Layouts.ini and remaps!
-Make a KeyboardType setting, and order all layouts and stuff under it?
-	- Also an _Ergo_ setting under _Model_, further organizing the variants?
+* Shorthand notation in PKL .ini layouts, allowing the KbdType/CurlMod/ErgoMod settings to be referred to as @K/@C/@E resp. (@T for all at once).
+	- Alternative idea: Each layout has ISO/ANSI and ergo subfolders?
+Which way to organize?
+E.g., Extend will be common for ISO-ANSI/Ergo.
 	- But this leads to a plethora of subfolders, not all of which are currently populated!
 	- Could PKL look for the specified subfolder but if not found, default to something using relevant remaps?
-	- Alternative: Each layout has ISO/ANSI and ergo subfolders?
-Which way to organize?
-E.g., Extend will be common for ISO-ANSI/Ergo.
 	- ISO-ANSI/Ergo folders could have a Common resource folder, for Extend maps etc?
 Maybe keep Extend images in common folders?!

+TODO:
+-----

+* Generate key mapping images from layout files and my .svg by scripting InkScape!
+    - Use the KLD CO codes in an Inkscape .SVG Cmk template.
+	- A KLD dictionary between the img layout and SC.
+Remaps should already be applied then?
+	- Loops for each state, each key.
+RegExReplace ##</tspan></text>.
+	- Also loop for each dead key and state, determining the output of that key state then show the DK release for it (if present)
+	- One .SVG layer for the DK markings; set each entry to blank if not a DK.
+	- Search/replace DK only from 'KLD_CO template DK' to next 'inkscape:groupmode="layer"'.
+	- Call InkScape with command-line options to generate .png
+	- Make images from two areas: ANSI - pos (100, 340) / ISO – pos (100,940).
+Both have size (812,226).
+	- Put images as state#.png in a time-marked subfolder of the layout folder?
+The DK images in a separate subfolder.

+* Multi-Extend!
+E.g., LAlt+Caps triggers NumPad Extend layer; Caps (or LAlt?) holds it.
+(LAlt+Shift+Caps locks/unlocks it?)
+	- Others: Ctrl+Caps(only good w/ RCtrl), AltGr+Caps(good!)..., Alt+AltGr+Caps (fancy)
+	- Wanted: NumPad layer, coding layer (brackets/templates), hotstring layer...
+	- Extend layers defined in a separate file; possibility of separate scan code remaps for these (e.g., AngleWide but mostly not Curl)
+	- Extend "hold": Any of the keys involved in selecting an extend layer could be held to keep that layer?

+* Ligature/literals/hotstrings:
+    - In addition to ligatures/strings in dead keys, we need direct ligatures.
+For Jap etc. and for string layers.
+    - Specify a loc/filename, then use, e.g., §### or &### in the layout, where ### can be any 1–3 glyphs (a number or tag)?
+    - Example: §g01, §g02... for greetings; §MHd for default mail header etc.
+    - Could these simply be AHK literals?
+Then, you could send anything AHK can send!

+* Sticky/latch Shift (faster and better?).
+Windows Sticky Keys don't work with PKL as it is.
+    - Windows way: Shift×5 turns it on/off (use ×6 for PKL?!).
+When turned on, Modifier×2 locks.
+    - Should have a deactivation timer, e.g., 0.5 s (config adjustable).
+    - For Shift only, or Shift+Ctrl?
+(Alt and Win shouldn't be sticky, as they already have semi-sticky mappings.)
+    - Probably best w/ one for Shift and one for Ctrl then.
+Or config it.

+* Check whether Ralt (SC138 without LCtrl) will be AltGr consistently in layouts with state 6-7.

-* Allow path pseudovariables like $layout in DreymaR_layout.ini?
+* Allow path pseudovariables like $layout in layout.ini?
 Don't think so?

-* Check whether Ralt (SC138 without LCtrl) will be AltGr consistently in layouts with state 6-7.

 * Add to unmapped dead key functionality
 	- Specify release for unmapped sequences.
 Today's practice of leaving an accent then the next character is often bad.